 Sharon Springs, recognized by both the National Register of Historic Places as well as New York State’s Register of Historic Places as a historic spa village, boasts some attractions of her own.
 Many of its historic spa-related structures were added to the National Register of Historic Places in 1994 as the Sharon Springs Historic District.

-In addition to the collection of fully and partially restored 19th century structures which can be enjoyed year-round, Sharon Springs also plays host to these seasonal events: the annual Father’s Day Tractor & Antique Power Show in June (since 1992); the Summer Concerts Series, every Wednesday night in July and August (since 1994); the annual Harvest Festival in September (since 2009); the Garden Party festival in May (since 2010); and the Victorian Christmas Celebration (Since 2010).
+In addition to the collection of fully and partially restored 19th century structures which can be enjoyed year-round, Sharon Springs also plays host to these seasonal events: the Gardend and Flower Festival held the first weeked in June; the Summer Concerts Series, every Wednesday night in July and August (since 1994); the annual Sharon Springs Harvest Festival in September (since 2009); and the Victorian Holiday Celebration (Since 2010).

 The Sharon Springs Historical Society has provided a concise history of our history-rich locale.

 Sharon Springs is loaded with things to do and see.